 Portfolio guarantees are financial instruments provided by IFC to help financial institutions manage and mitigate credit risk across a portfolio of assets.
-Key products under this category include risk-sharing facilities and synthetic risk transfers.
+Key products under this category include risk-sharing facilities and significant risk transfers.
 These portfolio guarantees are designed to support portfolio growth by enabling institutions to manage risk more effectively and/or free up capital that can be redeployed into priority sectors.

 Risk Sharing Facility